deobandana/Covid-19-Challenge/README.md

 4)Comparing the cases of China along with confirmed,recovered and deaths cases because of it's origination.
 5)Comparing China with four different countries of theirs recovery cases.
 6)

+1.)
+Study of Confirmed Case ,Death Case and Recovered Case for Moste Affected 5 Country 2 ) Comparing Confirmed Case For each five Country and find Highest and lowest Among them 2 ) Comparing Death Case For each five Country and find Highest and lowest Among them 2 ) Comparing Recovered  Case For each five Country and find Highest and lowest Among them 5.)
+Find Mote affected and least affected amomg these 5 countries.